Automate-Workgroup/open-source-automation-tool/Readme.md

 #GitHub Project Dashboard

-A dashboard that takes all the data from your GitHub Issues and Project Board and shows monthly performance, assists with distributing rewards and creating monthly reports.
+A dashboard that takes all the data from your GitHub Issues and Project Board and shows monthly performance, assists with resource allocation and creating monthly reports.